An Affordable Way into Teaching.

 Joining Denver Teacher Residency is a big commitment.
 That’s why the program is equally committed to making your journey into teaching affordable and attainable.
 DTR offers a generous stipend during your residency year as well as full tuition reimbursement upon successful completion of the program.

-- Stipend: During your residency year, receive a training stipend, disbursed in 10 monthly payments.
-The amount of stipend is determined by the district’s hardest to staff teaching areas.
+- Stipend: During your residency year, receive a training stipend of $10,000 for ELA-E or Special Education content areas, or $20,000 for ELA-S, Secondary Math, or Secondary Science content areas*.
+This stipend is disbursed in 10 monthly payments.
+The amount of the stipend is determined by the District’s hardest to staff teaching areas.

 - Degree Discount: You pay approximately $28,000 for the entire master’s degree (University of Denver has discounted typical tuition rates by 50% for DTR residents).